tiagopita/veganbase/site/content/_index.md

     mainstream will help to address the world’s biggest social and environmental problems.

-    To build a strong vegan economy we need to connect and empower vegan businesses.
+    To build a strong vegan economy we need to connect and empower vegans in their business initiatives.

-    At Veganbase we want to promote vegan entrepreneurship and bring together vegan companies so they can easily find each other and cooperate.
+    At Veganbase we want to promote vegan entrepreneurship and bring together vegan companies so they can easily cooperate.

-    We want plant based products to be easy to find and accessible, so we brought them all together into one place.
+    We want plant based products to be accessible and easy to find, so we brought them all together into one place.
 intro:
   heading: What is Veganbase?